MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/error-handling-in-xamlc-walkthrough.md

 # Error handling in XAML/C# walkthrough

-This topic demonstrates how to catch [AdControl](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.adcontrol.aspx) errors in your app.
+This walkthrough demonstrates how to catch ad-related errors in your app.
+This walkthrough uses an [AdControl](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.adcontrol.aspx), but the general concepts in it also apply to [InterstitialAd](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.interstitialad.aspx) and [NativeAdsManager](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.nativeadsmanager.aspx).

 These examples assume that you have a XAML/C# app that contains an **AdControl**.
 For step-by-step instructions that demonstrate how to add an **AdControl** to your app, see [AdControl in XAML and .NET](adcontrol-in-xaml-and--net.md).
-For a complete sample project that demonstrates how to add banner ads to a XAML app using C# and C++, see the [advertising samples on GitHub](http://aka.ms/githubads).

 1. In your MainPage.xaml file, locate the definition for the **AdControl**.
 That code looks like this.
     ``` xml